mismayil/Quadris/README.md

 Quadris
 =======

-Non-real time version of Tetris.
+Non-real time version of Tetris.<br>

-Run make to build and ./quadris to start the game.
+Run make to build and ./quadris to start the game.<br>

-Options:
+Options:<br>
   -text               no graphics, only text display -seed n             seed to generate random blocks -scriptfile file    file to read order of blocks from (default: sequence.txt)